BAHDEV/BAHDEV/README.md

-# 👋 Hi, I’m Abubakarr Bah ( BAHDEV )
+## Hi there, I'm Abubakarr Bah ( BAHDEV) 👋
-- 👀 I’m interested in Backend Development
+# I'm a Developer, Python and Tech Enthuasist, I love to Code Using Python!!
+- 🔭 I’m currently working on ...
+Python & Django
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning ... everything 🤣
-- 💞️ I’m looking to collaborate on Open-Source
+- 👯 I’m looking to collaborate with other content creators
+- 🤔 I’m looking for help with learning how to use OpenSource forums
+- 💬 Ask me about anything in tech I bet I will do my best 😂
+- ⚡ Fun fact: I love Sport, Playing Soccer, and coding

 <!---
 BAHDEV/BAHDEV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.